Therapy

 Nurturing and Empowering Youth Affected by Multiple Adversities

 Dr. Christine Gerchow is a licensed psychologist (PSY 29762) and credentialed school psychologist.
-She has facilitated over 4,000 individual psychotherapy sessions and more than 300 group sessions, primarily serving youth and families impacted by trauma and adverse childhood experiences.
+She has facilitated over 5,000 individual psychotherapy sessions and more than 300 group sessions, primarily serving youth and families impacted by trauma and adverse childhood experiences.

-Most of Dr. Gerchow’s work has been in juvenile corrections settings where she facilitated Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT) groups, and taught the Aggression Replacement Training (ART) curriculum.
+Most of Dr. Gerchow’s work has been in juvenile corrections settings, where she facilitated Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT) groups, and taught the Aggression Replacement Training (ART) curriculum.
+She also brings specialized training in Girls Circle and is certified in Functional Family Therapy (FFT), which she delivered with full fidelity for youth on community supervision.

 As a registered yoga teacher (RYT), Dr. Gerchow frequently incorporates somatic (body-focused) interventions into her practice, though only when these interventions are suitable or specifically requested by the youth she works with.